PennController/penncontroller.github.io/reference/_how-to-guides/collecting-eyetracking-data.md

   facet_grid(Selection~.)
 ```

-<b> Published by Jeremy </b>
+<b> Published by Jeremy </b>,
-Researcher in semantics and pragmatics
+Researcher in semantics and pragmatics,
 Programmer of PennController for IBEX